trhme/trhme/README.md

 - 👋 Hi, I’m @trhme
-- 👀 I’m interested in serverless web applications.
+- 👀 I’m interested in serverless web applications with AWS.
+- 👀 I’m interested in Android development.
 - 🌱 I’m currently learning GitHub Actions.
 - 💞️ I’m looking to collaborate on a variety of software projects.
 - 📫 How to reach me: 804-399- eight zero six nine